dkallen78/Mathemagicus-Version-2.0/README.md

 I want three more achievements!

 I want more spell animations like J. Jonah Jameson wants Spiderman pictures.
-I still have to make animations for pyramid/time and star/nova.
-For both of these, I plan on using the \<canvas\> element.
+I  have to make an animation for pyramid/time.
+I plan on using the \<canvas\> element.
 The stop time will have a clock-type animation that will involve the Math.sin() and Math.cos() functions.

-I still have to work out the star/nova animation but it will involve a six-pointed star being drawn similar to the triangle/fireball spell.
+## 12/14/17

+### Update

+I have added an animation for the star/nova magic!
+I've learned a lot more about math than I expected to with this animation.
+I will never forget that cosine and sine correspond to the x and y position of a point on a circle at a given angle.
+I also learned how to convert radians into degrees to rotate my spark canvas elements to do the spark effect properly.

+While this animation is similar to the triangle/fireball animation, I made some helper functions for this animation to make the code a bit cleaner.
+I plan on going back to the fireball animation at somepoint and applying those helper functions to it.

 ## 12/12/17